yamcs/yamcs/docs/server-manual/services/instance/replication-slave.rst

 The slave keeps track of the id of the last transaction received from the master in a local text file ``yamcs-data/<instance>/replication/slave-lastid.txt``.
 Each time the connection to the master is estabilished, it sends a request containing the last transaction id +1.
 The master will start replaying data from that transaction.
 If the replication slave does not find the file at startup, it will receive all the data that the master has.

-There can be two replication slaves running for the same instance, connected to two different masters.
+There can be two or replication slaves running for the same instance, connected to two different masters.

+To avoid an infinite message flood caused by a missconfiguration whereby a slave receives and inserts into a stream the data which was extracted from the same stream, each incoming messages contains a 32 bit ``instance id``.
+This is the id of the instance where the message has originated from.
+If a slave receives a message with its own instance id it will discard it and not insert it into the stream.
+The instance id is calculated as a hash code from the ``<serverId>.<instanceName>``.
+The serverId is by default the hostname but can be changed in yamcs.yaml.

 Class Name